rgleave/proj2/EnergyForecastingWorkshop.md

   Once the query has completed, navigate to the S3 console and note that a new sub-folder called 'london_meter_data' has been created within the 'workshop_data' folder.
 Within that folder you will find a new data set.
 Using the S3-Select operation (see instructions here) note the differences between this new data set and raw meter data that you uploaded in Step 1.

+  Also navigate to the Glue console and verify that the query created a Glue table called **london_meter_table** which points to the modified raw data file in S3.

 **Recap:  What we Learned in this Module**

 - How to automatically generate Glue databases and tables using Cloudformation.
-- How to use Athena to generate a refined data set from raw data and simultaneously register that as a new Glue tables.
+- How to use Athena to generate a refined data set from raw data and simultaneously register that as a new Glue table.

-## MODULE TWO: - BUILDING A FORECAST PIPELINE
+## MODULE TWO: BUILDING A FORECAST PIPELINE

 The previous module established refined data sets in preparation for building forecasts against that data.
 In this module, we will create the pipeline infrastructure needed to load this data into Amazon forecast.